William J. Slocum

-William Joseph "Bill" Slocum (December 17, 1883 – May 6, 1943) was an American sports writer.
+William Joseph "Bill" Slocum (December 17, 1883 – May 6, 1943) was an American sports writer who wrote for the New York Times and other newspapers.
+He covered the New York Yankees and was a president of the Baseball Writers' Association of America.

 Early life

-He was born and raised in Winsted, Connecticut, the son of Michael and Sarah Slocum.
+Slocum was born and raised in Winsted, Connecticut, the son of Michael and Sarah Slocum.
 His father had been a deputy sheriff, and his brother John also had a career in law enforcement, rising to the position of Winsted's police superintendent.

 Education and career

-After attending high school at St. Thomas Seminary in Hartford, Connecticut, Bill Slocum decided on a career in journalism, and gravitated toward sports.
+After attending high school at St. Thomas Seminary in Hartford, Connecticut, Slocum decided on a career in journalism, and gravitated toward sports.
 One of his first jobs was as the Winsted correspondent for the Waterbury American.
 He then became a sportswriter for the Waterbury Republican newspaper.
 By 1910, he had gotten hired in New York City, joining the sports staff of the New York Times.
 Slocum spent more than twenty-five years covering baseball for New York newspapers that included the Times, Tribune, Sun, and American.

 Slocum married Sarah "Sallie" Egan in 1911.
-By that time, he was writing for the New York Times.
+At that time, he was writing for the New York Times.
 Beginning in the 1910s, he became known for covering the New York Yankees, and he traveled with them when they were on the road, providing information about the team to his own newspaper, as well as to newspapers from other cities.
 In fact, during the 1920s, some of his columns were syndicated, and his reports on the Yankees, as well as on major league baseball's pennant races, were read in numerous cities.
 In 1921, he was named to the board of directors of the Baseball Writers' Association of America, a position to which he was re-elected several times.

 While Slocum's beat was covering the Yankees, he was regarded by his peers as very fair.
 But sometimes, Yankee management objected to what he wrote, and in one June 1930 incident, an altercation occurred between Slocum and Ed Barrow, the Yankees' business manager.
 Slocum, who was reporting for the New York American at that time, had taken the Yankees to task for what he saw as secretive business practices, especially a lack of transparency on the reasons why certain trades were made.
 But Barrow vehemently disagreed with what Slocum wrote, sought him out, and struck him.
-While Barrow subsequently apologized, and was demoted from his position with the Yankees, the New York baseball writers wanted Barrow fired, which did not happen.
+While Barrow subsequently apologized, and was demoted from his position with the Yankees, New York baseball writers wanted Barrow fired, which did not happen.
 Later that year, in October 1930, Slocum was elected president of the Baseball Writers Association.
 It was widely seen by Slocum's colleagues as both a rebuke of Barrow's actions, as well as a way to demonstrate how much baseball writers respected Slocum's work.